Nationals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Washington Nationals and Alex Call take the field in the second game of a three-game series against Steven Kwan and the Cleveland Guardians on Saturday at Nationals Park.
+Andres Gimenez and the Cleveland Guardians will take on the Washington Nationals and Luis Garcia at Nationals Park on Sunday at 1:35 PM ET.

-The Nationals are +145 moneyline underdogs in this matchup with the favorite Guardians (-175).
-The matchup's over/under is set at 9 runs.
+The Nationals are listed as +190 moneyline underdogs in this matchup with the Guardians (-250).
+Cleveland (-2.5) is the favorite on the run line.
+The over/under is 8.5 runs for the matchup.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.